 of what we did and where we come from.

-Although Traditional Graffiti is still based around a core of UK roots musicians
+Although Traditional Graffiti still has its core of UK roots musicians

-and highly experienced Morris dancers, the musical focus has evolved to embrace a
+and highly experienced Morris dancers, the band line-up has expanded to

 include an extra percussionist and a guitar/sfx player.
 Brad ‘Stix’ Newhouse

 plays Jemba drum plus odds and ends, as well as adding vocals.
 Clive